jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/README.md

 This repository shows a basic Angular CLI application with [the `angular-oauth2-oidc` library](https://github.com/manfredsteyer/angular-oauth2-oidc) and Angular AuthGuards.

+## ⚠ Third-party Cookies

+Browser vendors are implementing increasingly strict rules around cookies.
+This is increasingly problematic for SPA's with their Identity Server on a third-party domain.
+Most notably **problems occur if the "silent refresh via an iframe" technique is used**.

+This repository uses that technique currently, [starting with a `silentRefresh()`](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/blob/36316ee1971a8a8160033f55ba7eabe14f7d3add/src/app/core/auth.service.ts#L106-L109).
+This will fire up an iframe to load an IDS page with `noprompt`, hoping cookies get sent along to so the IDS can see if a user is logged in.

+[Safari will block cookies from being sent](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/), prompting a leading OAuth/OpenID community member to write "[SPAs are dead!?](https://leastprivilege.com/2020/03/31/spas-are-dead/)".
+In fact, if you fire up this sample repository on `localhost`, which talks to `demo.identityserver.io` (another domain!), and use it in Safari: you will notice that the silent refresh technique already fails!

+For further thoughts, see [issue #40](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/issues/40).

 ## Features

 ⚠ To see **the Implicit Flow** refer to [the `implicit-flow` branch](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/tree/implicit-flow) (which might be getting outdated, since Code Flow is now the recommended flow).